ZanSara/zansara.github.io/content/about.md

 author: "ZanSara"
 ---

-I am a Python and LLMs specialist currently working for [deepset](https://www.deepset.ai/), a German startup working on NLP [since "before it was cool"](https://www.deepset.ai/about).
+I am a freelance Python and LLMs specialist based in Portugal.

-At the moment I'm the [main contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/), their open-source framework for building highly customizable, production-ready NLP and LLM applications.
+Until recently I worked for [deepset](https://www.deepset.ai/), a German startup working on NLP [since "before it was cool"](https://www.deepset.ai/about), where I was the [main contributor](https://github.com/deepset-ai/haystack/graphs/contributors) of [Haystack](https://haystack.deepset.ai/), their open-source framework for building highly customizable, production-ready NLP and LLM applications.

-Previously I have been working at [CERN](https://home.cern/), where I began my software engineering career.
+Previously I worked for a few years at [CERN](https://home.cern/), where I began my software engineering career.
 During my time there I had the privilege of driving one [major decision](/publications/tucpr03/) to migrate the graphical interface's software of the accelerator's control systems from Java to PyQt,